pearcej/pearcej.github.io/csc493/r10-testing1.md

 - *Before next class:*
   - Scrum report that does the usual and also clearly identifies the newly coded component.
   - Commit the code for the newly completed component with header-style descriptions in each software component as well as internal documentation though comment lines.
 This is submitted to Github.
+  - Complete your One Page Test Plan as described above.
+Be sure to commit to Github.